 Since the first offering of distance education courses in 1993 to the present, Porterville College has steadily increased its online and hybrid class offerings, along with its online student enrollments.
 What began with just a few classes in 1993 steadily grew.
-Then in spring of 2020, the COVID pandemic caused 100% of classes to be online for the remainder of the spring semester and continuing for the fall 2020 semester (with minimal exceptions).
+Then in spring of 2020, the COVID pandemic caused 100% of classes to be online for the remainder of the spring semester and continuing for the fall 2020 semester (except Nursing and science labs).
 In 2023, approximately half of the courses are offered online or hybrid.